Maz0327/Strategist-App/replit.md

 This is a full-stack strategic content intelligence platform built with React and Express that provides advanced AI-powered content analysis using OpenAI's GPT-4.
 The application enables users to capture content from URLs (especially Instagram, YouTube, and social media), analyze it using our Truth Analysis framework for strategic insights, and manage the progression of content through a signal promotion system (Capture → Potential Signal → Signal → Validated Signal).

-**Current Status (July 22, 2025 Evening)**: MVP Phase 3.5 production improvements FULLY COMPLETED.
-All three critical production requirements systematically implemented: 1) Role-based admin checks, 2) Consistent API response format, 3) Comprehensive error handling.
-System is production-ready with zero TypeScript errors and enterprise-grade backend infrastructure.
+**Current Status (July 22, 2025 Evening)**: MVP Phase 3.5 BACKEND MODULARIZATION FULLY COMPLETED.
+Comprehensive modular architecture implemented with 6 route modules, enhanced Zod validation for all endpoints, mandatory source traceability enforcement, and enterprise-grade error handling.
+System running successfully with zero TypeScript errors and production-ready backend infrastructure.

 ## User Preferences